 DIRECTV NOW is relatively new to the skinny bundle game, but they’ve been quick to iron out kinks that sparks early customer complains.
 The service is pretty reliable these days, and it offers an affordable path to FS1 and NBCSN: the smallest package, the $35/month “Live a Little” bundle, contains both.
 To get FS2, you’ll have to jump up two packages to the $60/month “Go Big” package.
 Depending on your location, you may get NBC and Fox.
 You can read our full review of DIRECTV NOW here, and check out the service’s week-long free trial here.

 fuboTV used to be a solely soccer-focused skinny bundle, but it’s broadened its focus quite a bit and recently re-launched as a more typical skinny bundle – albeit one that still has a focus on sports. fuboTV includes FS1, FS2, and NBCSN in its base package.
-That base package will run you $49.99/month (at the time of this writing, though, the package is on sale for $34.99/month). fuboTV has a free trial, though it’s only 24 hours long, so use it wisely.
-Read our review of fuboTV here.
+That base package will run you $49.99/month (at the time of this writing, though, the package is on sale for $34.99/month).
+Check out fuboTV’s free trial here, and read our review of the service here.

 Another skinny bundle, PlayStation Vue works a lot like DIRECTV NOW does.
 The service is divided into paid tiers, the smallest of which includes NBCSN, FS1, and FS2.
 Depending on your location, Fox and NBC may be available.
 That package is just $29.99/month, making it a slightly better deal than DIRECTV NOW if your sole focus is the sports channels.
 PlayStation Vue also has one extra perk that none of its skinny bundle competition can currently match: a built-in cloud DVR function.
 PlayStation Vue offers a week-long free trial, so you can try it out risk-free by clicking here.